fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 WebRTC {{I-D.ietf-rtcweb-overview}} based voice and video communications systems are becoming far more common and they often need voice and video media to traverse the enterprise firewall.
-This can happened when a device inside the firewall such as a web browser or phone is exchanging media with a conference bridge or gateway outside the firewall or it can happen when a device inside the firewall is talking to a device in another enterprise or behind a different firewall.
+This can happen when a device inside the firewall such as a web browser or phone is exchanging media with a conference bridge or gateway outside the firewall or it can happen when a device inside the firewall is talking to a device in another enterprise or behind a different firewall.

-Firewalls administrators have often been unwilling to open UDP due to some concerns even thought TCP may be allowed due to it full handshake that verifies that a device inside the firewall really does want to communicate with the outside device.
+Firewalls administrators have often been unwilling to open UDP due to some concerns even though TCP may be allowed due to it full handshake that verifies that a device inside the firewall really does want to communicate with an outside device.
 WebRTC media has many of the same characteristics as TCP and a firewall can use those to achieve security comparable to TCP connection initiated inside the firewall.

 WebRTC media connections all start with STUN consent checks.
-This draft proposes that the outbound STUN packer will create a short lived pinhole in the firewall allowing inbound traffic on the same five tuple if various policy checks are passed.
-If a STUN packet is received in reply to that, the lifetime of the pinhole can be upgraded to 30 seconds and future STUN packers on the same 5 tuple could further extend the lifetime for 30 seconds from the last STUN packet sent from inside the firewall.
+This draft proposes that the outbound STUN packet will create a short lived pinhole in the firewall allowing inbound traffic on the same five tuple if various policy checks are passed.
+If a STUN packet is received in reply to that, the lifetime of the pinhole can be upgraded to 30 seconds and future STUN packets on the same 5 tuple could further extend the lifetime for 30 seconds from the last received STUN packet sent from inside the firewall.

 The draft also describes the types of policy checks that a firewall may wish to do and how they are performed including white listing